Bytom: Districts

 Radzionków with Rojca (currently a district of Radzionków) were located within the city limits of Bytom from 1975 until 1997.
+Somehow there is (probably) autonomic district named "Vitor" in South Stroszek.

 Economy

 Trade is one of the main pillars of the economy of Bytom.
 Being a city with long traditions of commercial trade, Bytom is fulfilling its new postindustrial role.
 In the centre of Bytom, and mainly around Station Street and the Market Square, is the largest concentration of registered merchants in the county.

 In 2007, Bytom and its neighbours created the Upper Silesian Metropolitan Union, the largest urban centre in Poland.
+The Union was superseded by Metropolis GZM in 2018.